stevebatcup/joan-arc-rock-video/docs/image prompt builder.md

 ## PROMPT TEMPLATE & STRUCTURE

 ### JSON Format Requirements
+I will ask for a json file for the prompts you have written, please follow these guidelines.

 Each prompt must be formatted as valid JSON with these exact fields: